 Visiting 150 schools over the past two years, I have thought very deeply about teaching and learning, particularly on the matter of teaching and learning policies.
-It appears that we have all been chasing something which is elusive and unobtainable – and worse, causes all sorts of problems with an inspection and attrition.
-I’ve recently shared a model of high-stakes accountability versus professional absence.
-This also includes what I believe to be the hallmarks of an effective teaching and learning culture.
-I have also believed as professionals, we do silly things to one another which does our profession, no favours!
+It appears that we have all been chasing something which is elusive and unattainable.
+Worse, it causes all sorts of problems with inspection and teacher-attrition.
+I’ve recently shared a model of high-stakes accountability versus professional absence, explaining why we do silly things to one another.

 What if we changed our approach?

 What if we stopped chasing teaching and learning consistency?

 Instead, what if we sought coherence?
 A common script between classrooms, a core agreement on key, teaching strategies in all classrooms, and with sufficient flexibility to allow teachers to become autonomous of bureaucracy, in order to teach better.
 Thus, holding themselves to account… Using all of the ideas, experiences and discussions I’ve gathered with teachers and school leaders in many schools, here is a *30-day plan I would recommend to schools who are yet to shift towards a better model for teaching and learning – which takes priority over all aspects of school life.

 The leader of teaching and learning must reflect on the school’s position.

 Then, if they do not watch this video in full, preparing notes to discuss with school leaders, they should already be thinking daily about their own position…

 Once ready, agree to dedicate an entire leadership meeting to teaching and learning.
 Ensure that you do not make the 5 common mistakes somes schools forget to consider.

 Raise the same agenda with middle leaders.
 Ensure all school leaders are present.

 Propose a Mark Plan Teach common vernacular; discuss this concept in great depth.